bentoml/BentoML/docs/source/concepts/deploy.rst

 auto-scaling policy at Runner level, which also allows the auto scaling to react faster to the data collected in Runner's adaptive batching layer in real-time.

-Many of the bentoctl deployment target also comes with certain level of auto-scaling capability, including AWS EC2, AWS Lambda.
+Many of the bentoctl deployment targets also come with certain level of auto-scaling capability, including AWS EC2 and AWS Lambda.